 ★ Email standards – sharing your work email address, opening attachments, blocking junk, spam or scam emails, deleting and reporting suspicious emails

-★ Bank account and payment details – rules for sending and sharing payment details, safeguards to manually confirm account details with suppliers and customers etc.
+★ Bank account and payment details – rules for sending and sharing payment details and safeguards to confirm account details with suppliers and customers manually.

 ★ Two-factor authentication

-★ Removeable Hardware – rules for using removeable hardware such as USB sticks to store and share information
+★ Removable Hardware – rules for using removable hardware such as USB sticks to store and share information

 ★ Office Wireless Network and Public WiFi – settings and protocols when connected to WiFi